ubercomrade/MultiDeNA/README.md

                         path to chipmunk
   -C CPU_COUNT, --processes CPU_COUNT
-                        Number of processes to use, default: 2 -H PATH_TO_HOCOMOCO, --hocomoco PATH_TO_HOCOMOCO
+                        Number of processes to use, default: 2 -m PATH_TO_MDB, --motifdatabase PATH_TO_MDB
-                        path to HOCOMOCO database in meme format for TOMTOM
+                        path to motif database in meme format for TOMTOM.
+You can get motif database from http://meme-
+                        suite.org/doc/download.html
 ```

 ## Useful links